Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 You can access most beaches on the same island by walking track.
 However sometimes these are indirect time-consumers or a real steep slog, so in such cases and for swapping islands it's real neat that the water taxis seem plentiful and reasonably priced.

-Taxi price boards like this are all around the island. (except the village) - prices are pretty good (although note they are for one person - I'm not sure if it doubles for two etc or is open to negotiation: two people don't consume twice the fuel or time as one), less than half those at Tioman for the same distances.
+Taxi price boards like this are all around the island. (except the village) - prices are pretty good (although note they are for one person - it doubles for two but I would negotiate for a big group - 4 people don't consume x4 the fuel or time as one), less than half those at Tioman for the same distances.

 Both camp sites I saw were on the big island - Besar.
 But Thai locals seem to pitch their tents anywhere so probably you could do the same for one of the quieter beaches on Kecil.